ocen-lang/og-wasm-template/README.md

 ### Emscripten build, Docker

-Must have docker installed on your system, and running.
+Must have docker installed on your system, and running already.

 ```shell
 $ ./meta/build_wasm_docker.sh